fringoo/10x-cards/README.md

    - Review, approve, or reject AI-generated flashcards

 2. **Manual Flashcard Creation**
-   - Create flashcards manually with front and back structure
+   - Create flashcards manually with front and back structure **(Partially implemented: Editing existing flashcards is possible, but creating new ones from scratch is not yet available)**

 3. **Flashcard Management**
    - View, edit, and delete existing flashcards
-   - Sort and filter flashcards

 4. **User Account System**
    - Register and login via email and password